 Getting a raise is an exciting life event.
 It shows that your hard work has paid off and your career is making progress.

 Along with managing your work life well, we bet you’d like to manage your money well, too.
 Consider opening a bank account online with SoFi, and see how your money can grow faster.
-When you sign up for Checking and Savings with direct deposit, you’ll pay no account fees and earn an excellent 2.00% APY.
+When you sign up for Checking and Savings with direct deposit, you’ll pay no account fees and earn a competitive APY.

 How do I avoid spending too much after I get a raise?

 Create and stick to a budget.
 Even though you are making more money, you still have to be conscious over where your cash goes and avoid lifestyle creep, which involves spending more as you earn more.
 This can make it harder to achieve your financial goals.

 Is it okay to treat myself when I get a raise?

 It’s definitely reasonable to treat yourself when you get a raise; you earned it!
 But it’s not a habit that you want to get out of hand.
 You want to make sure you’re spending within your means and not accumulating debt.